 The Laboratory Directed Research and Development (LDRD) Program is a vital source of internally directed funding at SLAC.
-Each year SLAC directs up to 8% of the Laboratory’s total budget, in accordance with DOE Order 413.2B, to fund scientific research that is either too new or high-risk to be funded by existing programs.
+Each year SLAC directs up to 6% of the Laboratory’s total budget, in accordance with DOE Order 413.2C.

 By allocating the resources for SLAC scientists to make rapid contributions in new areas, tackle high-risk/high-payoff problems and develop cross-disciplinary approaches to important scientific and technological challenges, the LDRD program contributes to the Lab’s scientific capability and vitality.
 Ultimately, the LDRD program supports and advances SLAC’s mission and strategy with investments in R&D aiming to: